A Summary Of The Child Support Guidelines In Arizona

 The Court can deviate from the guidelines if it finds that the application of the guidelines would be inappropriate in the particular case, the best interests of the child is considered, and other procedural requirements are followed.
 The Court can look to what the children’s standard of living would be in an intact household (i.e. where the parents and the children were all residing together), and adjust the child support amount so that the parents can provide a similar standard of living for the children in both households (it is not the parent’s standard of living that applies to this analysis, but the children’s).
 These are fairly broad factors, thus the Court has a great deal of discretion in providing for an upwards or downwards deviation in child support.
 It is often very beneficial to employ a CPA or other financial expert when presenting a deviation case to the Court.

 Example: One of the parents is able to take the children on expensive vacations that the other parent cannot afford, or can purchase things for the children that the other parent cannot afford.
 This does not mean that the children should live an excessive life-style.
 However, the Court can provide a deviation so that the parent who cannot afford to provide the children with a similar standard of living can at least come closer to doing so.

 Example: One of the parties is remarried and as a result can provide a much higher standard of living for the children.
 The income of such parent by itself may not reflect the standard of living provided to the children in that household.

 Section 27 – “Federal Tax Credit For Dependent Children”

-While a party’s child support obligation is pretty much standard, the Court does have substantial discretion in many of the sub-issues, such as determining what income should be attributed toward a party, and whether a deviation is appropriate.
+While a party’s base child support obligation is pretty much standard in man respects, the Court does have substantial discretion regarding some of the sub-issues, such as determining what income should be attributed toward a party, and whether a deviation is appropriate.